Last Updated on by Catherine Tobsing

 Is free of fillers like wheat middlings, a wheat mill by-product with no nutritional value.
 The two leading competing brands list wheat middlings as their sixth ingredient on their respective ingredient labels. inTune’s sixth ingredient on their labels: bananas.

 The bird food also uses encapsulated pro-biotics to help insure a higher level of live, digestive cultures.
-Competing brands use freeze dried pro-biotics that do not have a long shelf life.
+Competing brands use freeze-dried pro-biotics that do not have a long shelf life.

 Mayan Harvest is Higgins’ newest and most innovative seed brand yet.
 Inspired by the lost civilization that cherished and worshiped the native birds of South America, Mayan Harvest brings together exotic, natural ingredients and holistic herbs.

-The results are premium seed, nut and fruits blended to be as unique as its name.
+The results are premium seed, nut and fruits blended to be as unique as their name.
 Mayan Harvest is free of artificial colors and preservatives.
 All the diets in the Mayan Harvest brand contain natural bee pollen.

 Gourmet Blends by Higgins.
 NO Artificial Colors, No Artificial Preservatives.